kiannamelvin/nonprofit-database/README.md

-nonprofit -database project- README.md is in project folder
+nonprofit database project- README.md is in nonprofit-database folder